 Resident and Visiting Faculty

 NGTC Faculty Fellows are drawn from across the University, with 3-5 Fellows each from the Colleges of Law, Business, Engineering, and Journalism and Mass Communications, along with another 3-5 possible Fellows from other Colleges and 5-10 visiting faculty members from other academic institutions.
-In 2020, rather than hosting traditional workshops, conferences, and other events, we are working with academics to produce concise, well-polished, audio and video presentations of their work.
-NGTC Fellows will then engage with this work in a virtual setting, including having the opportunity to engage in Q&A with the presenter.
-For the presenter, the purpose of these virtual engagements will be the same as a traditional academic workshop: to present and receive critical feedback on their scholarly work.
-For the Fellows, the purpose will be to engage with a wide-range of interdisciplinary scholars, learning to engage across fields at the intersection of law, technology, and society.
-For the Center, the purpose of these virtual events will be to produce compelling, mid-length content that captures the essence of scholarly discourse about important research and presents it in a format accessible to a generalist audience.
+Through a series of virtual and in person events fellows will present and receive critical feedback on their scholarly work from an interdisciplinary group and engage with a wide-range of scholars, learning to engage across fields at the intersection of law, technology, and society.
+Fellows have the opportunity to develop multimedia content highlighting their research and interests with the center, including videos and our podcast.

 Graduate and Law Students